Isesaki: Climate

-Isesaki has a humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Isesaki has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Isesaki is 14.5 °C. The average annual rainfall is 1256 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 26.6 °C, and lowest in January, at around 3.3 °C. On June 26, 2022, the temperature in the city reached 40.2 °C, the highest ever recorded in Japan for the month of June.
+The temperatures are highest on average in August, at around 26.6 °C, and lowest in January, at around 3.3 °C. On August 5th 2025, Isesaki recorded a temperature of 41.8°C, the hottest temperature ever registered in Japanese history.

 Demographics

 Per Japanese census data, the population of Isesaki has increased steadily over the past 60 years.